 - Hire the professionals: Professional moving companies also provide packing services.
 If you are overwhelmed by the amount of packing that needs to be done, let the professionals do the work.
 This will allow you the opportunity to get more done without having to focus on packing.

 Organize, Organize, Organize

 - Indicate priority boxes: This organizational tip will help you or the movers know which boxes to unpack first in your new home.
 During the packing process, mark these priority boxes with a specialty mark or sticker.
-Doing so will help you or the mover set aside these priority boxes so that they are the last to be loaded onto the moving truck so that they are the first to be unloaded when you arrive at your destination.
+Doing so will help you or the mover set aside these priority boxes so they are the last to be loaded onto the moving truck, and the first to be unloaded when you arrive at your destination.